cbs-news-data/wildfire_watch/README.md

 # wildfire_tracker

-Beta version of CBS News Wildfire Tracker, tracking locations perimeters and basic data points of wildfires in the United States.
+CBS News Wildfire Tracker, tracking locations perimeters and basic data points of wildfires in the United States.